iotaledger/integration-services/documentation/docs/basics/authentication/example_is_sdk.md

 ## Authentication Workflow

 :::info
-The current API version (in this example `v0.1`) can be looked up using the [http://localhost:3000/info](http://localhost:3000/info) endpoint.
+You can find your current API version using the [http://localhost:3000/info](http://localhost:3000/info) endpoint.
+This example uses `v0.1`.
 :::

 :::danger